dimofte/eslint-plugin-class/README.md

 }
 ```

-The following patterns are not warnings:
+The following patterns are _valid_:

 ```js
 class Foo {